oninebx/blog/_posts/2025-09-16-thinking-in-ddd-understanding-entities-value-objects-and-aggregates-through-a-crowdfunding-page.md

 Value Objects (VOs) are immutable and defined by their values.
 They capture domain concepts precisely, enforce rules at creation, and make the system safer and easier to understand.
 By handling details, they let Entities focus on behavior while improving clarity and reliability in the domain model.

 * **C﻿ampaignStory**: Encapsulate a campaign’s narrative - its purpose, goals, and presentation.
 It includes Title, Content, Summary, and ImageUrl, each with validation rules (e.g., `Title` is required and limited to 50 characters).
 * **Timeline**: Represent the start and end dates of a fundraising campaign.
-It encapsulates the campaign’s duration and enforces business rules, such as the start date must precede the end date, the campaign cannot end in the past, and optional constraints like minimum and maximum campaign lengths.
-By modeling timeline as a VO, the campaign’s temporal boundaries are clearly defined and consistently validated across the system.
+It encapsulates the campaign’s duration and enforces business rules, such as the start date must precede the end date, and the campaign cannot end in the past.
-* **DonationA﻿mount**: Encapsulates the value of a donation, enforces campaign-specific limits, and calculates fees based on the chosen payment method.
-It ensures each donation respects the Page’s minimum and maximum constraints, remains positive, and applies the correct payment fees, providing a consistent and validated representation of a supporter’s contribution.
+* **DonationAmount**: Represents the value of a donation and encapsulates the logic to compute its total amount.
+It combines the supporter’s base donation, platform fees, and payment method fees (e.g., credit card), with the sum representing the total amount the supporter actually pays.

 The identification and extraction of Value Objects (VOs) is an ongoing, iterative process, and the results may vary between individuals and over time.
 Regardless, we should keep in mind that the purpose of defining VOs is to express rich business rules in the domain model in a clear and understandable way.
 A VO does not necessarily need multiple attributes - it can consist of just one - as long as the business rules it encapsulates are significant enough to warrant extraction and encapsulation.